Any questions? Contact us

 Host family

-Living with a host family is a unique opportunity to experience French culture firsthand.
+Living with a host family is a unique way to experience French culture firsthand.
 You’ll speak French daily, enjoy home-cooked meals, and learn about local customs and traditions.
+Most homestays include meals and utilities in the price.
+It’s a great way to improve your language skills quickly.

 Average cost: €800–€1,000 per month (all included)